practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 virtualized environment.

 At this point, we have our base system in place, and we're ready to begin working on some infrastructure automation code.
-Rather than jumping into the whole process of setting up Practicing Ruby web, we'll start with a more simple example to help you get a feel for things.
-(REWORD!)

 [Vagrant]: http://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org

 ## Cooking up a minimal Ruby environment

-Of the various open-source infrastructure automation tools, Chef is among the most widely supported systems available.
-It is a good option for Ruby programmers, because its entire DSL is written in Ruby and many of its conventions overlap with standard Ruby practices.
-For those reasons, we decided to make use of Chef for our infrastructure automation work (reword!).
+(transition here)

 The fundamental unit of organization in Chef is the recipe.
 A recipe defines various resources which are used for managing some aspect of a system's